 Furniture is painted, bleached, or lightly stained.
 Wood furniture was commonly crafted from alder, beech, birch, and white pine.
 Delicately carved designs can be seen in fluted furniture legs, tables, and mirrors.
 Walls are painted in white or pale colors.

 Patterns tend to be stripes or soft florals on a white background.
-Pale blue is often associated with traditional Scandinavian decor and one of the most popular colors in modern rooms.
+Pale blue is often associated with traditional Scandinavian decor and is one of the most popular colors in modern rooms.

 King Gustav and Swedish Style

-Most design historians believe that Scandinavian style has deep roots in Sweden 200 years ago with King Gustav III.
+Most design historians believe that the Scandinavian style has deep roots in Sweden 200 years ago with King Gustav III.
 On a trip through Europe, Gustav fell in love with the neoclassical furniture and décor popular in France during Louis XVI’s reign in the late 1700s.
 He insisted that style be exhibited throughout Sweden.
-The people of Sweden adopted that style that was to be called the Swedish Gustavian style.
+The people of Sweden adopted that style which was to be called the Swedish Gustavian style.

 Later, in the early 1900s, Carl Malmsten introduced the Swedish style the world has come to love, which combines modern elements with antiques and reproductions.